 eGate at other locations

 The CBSA is currently reviewing the results of the pilot project in order to develop recommendations for a way forward.
-Installation of NEXUS eGate technology at other ports of entry will be considered on a case-by-case basis if it is determined that the pilot was successful and expansion is beneficial overall.
+Installation of NEXUS eGate technology at other ports of entry will be considered on a case-by-case basis.

 - Date modified: